scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ### Companion Object

-A first approach is to define the behavior --- the functions --- in a companion object.
+A first approach is to define the behavior---the functions---in a companion object.

 > As discussed in the Domain Modeling [Tools section][modeling-tools], a _companion object_ is an `object` that has the same name as a class, and is declared in the same file as the class.